 The presuppositional control in (28)c yields an expected presuppositional inference, to the effect that the worlds compatible with what Samantha believes satisfy the presupposition of the embedded clause - hence: she thinks that John's son needed help.
-But researchers noted that when this type of sentence is uttered out of the blue, we often derive an inference to the effect that John's son did in fact need help - this is a version of what is called the 'Proviso Problem' in the literature (it is a problem because dynamic theories fail to predict this inference).
+But researchers noted that when such a sentence is uttered out of the blue, we often derive an inference to the effect that John's son did in fact need help - this is a version of what is called the 'Proviso Problem' in the literature (it is a problem because dynamic theories fail to predict this inference).
 Thus in this case the presupposition of the clause embedded under believes is to some extent inherited by the matrix sentence (we may call it a 'matrix presupposition').
 There is a debate in a literature to determine how this matrix presupposition should be obtained: for proponents of DRT, it should be immediately derivable by presupposition projection mechanisms (e.g. Geurts 1999); for dynamic theories (e.g. Heim 1983) and for the analyses of Schlenker 2008a, 2009, additional mechanisms of pragmatic enrichment are needed to derive the inference.
 But regardless of how they should be derived, the facts seem to be relatively well established.

-Turning to the gestural examples in (28)a-b(i), the data are not entirely clear; pending further work, it would seem that to some extent the co-speech gestures give rise to conditional inferences relativized to Samantha's belief states - which the at-issue controls in (ii) certainly do not trigger.
-But in addition we might well obtain a matrix presupposition as well.
+Turning to the gestural examples in (28)a-b(i), the data are not entirely clear; pending further work, it would seem that to some extent the co-speech gestures give rise to conditional inferences